 Rob is a member of the American Psychological Association, The New York State Psychological Association, and The Association for Applied Biofeedback and Psychophysiology.
 He received his Ph.D. in Clinical Psychology from Hofstra University.

-Jessica is an advanced graduate student in clinical psychology with a Child & Family specialization at Fordham University.
+Jessica received her Ph.D. in clinical psychology with a Child & Family specialization from Fordham University.
 She received her M.A. in clinical psychology from Fordham University and her B.S. in psychology from Ohio State University.
-She uses cognitive behavior therapy (CBT) to treat a variety of psychological problems in adults and children in both inpatient and outpatient settings.
-Jessica completed a pre-doctoral clinical psychology internship at Westchester Jewish Community Services, where she administered CBT to adults and children in a community clinic, supervised externs, and taught CBT mini-courses to agency and community clinicians.
-She completed rotations indialectical behavior therapy (DBT), trauma and abuse, developmental disabilities, and psychoeducational testing.
+She completed her pre-doctoral clinical psychology internship at Westchester Jewish Community Services, where she worked in a community clinic doing individual therapy, leading dialectical behavior therapy (DBT) skills training groups and clinician work groups, supervising psychology trainees, and teaching CBT mini-courses to other clinicians.
+She received specialized training in DBT, CBT for trauma and abuse, assessment and treatment of developmental disabilities, and psychoeducational testing.
 Jessica has also had clinical externship training on the inpatient unit at Brooklyn Children’s Center, on the ADHD service at the New York University Child Study Center, in the adult outpatient psychiatric clinic at Hillside-Zucker Hospital at Long Island Jewish Medical Center, and at the Institute for Cognitive Behavior Therapy and Research.
-Her training has focused on treating anxiety disorders, mood disorders, personality disorders, schizophrenia, ADHD and disruptive behavior disorders, and administering behavioral parent training, stress management, and biofeedback.

 Jessica has published articles and chapters on pediatric psychopharmacology and research ethics related to pediatric oncology trials and adolescent research participation.
 She has also worked on family studies of schizophrenia.
-Jessica is currently interested in exploring characteristics of the parent-child relationship in families with children who have been diagnosed with selective mutism.
+Jessica’s doctoral dissertation research explored the characteristics of the parent-child relationship in families with children who have been diagnosed with selective mutism.

 Limor Aberman-Weinstein, MHT, M.A.